-Forms secure loop(s) in the middle of a rope.
+The Alpine Butterfly Knot, also known as just the Butterfly Knot due to the form it takes while tying, forms secure loop(s) in the middle of a rope.
 It will accommodate a load in any direction.
-Mountain climbers use the Butterfly Knot for tying-in the middle climber when traveling three to a rope.
+Mountain climbers use the Alpine Butterfly for tying-in the middle climber when traveling three to a rope.
 Also useful for making non-slip loops in the middle of a rope to attach carabiners to provide purchase points for a winch line – essential in canoe rescue work.
 It can take a load in any of the three directions, independently or together.
 The knot can also be used to isolate a damaged section of a rope.

 - Make a loop in the rope and twist it one full rotation into an eight shape.